snimmagadda1/s11a.com/content/06-27-2021/index.md

 ### How to translate this to code...

 Now, we could write our own methods to send the request for an access token and manage expiration.
-However, why reinvent the wheel?
+But why reinvent the wheel?
 There's an elegant open-source solution that I want to highlight.
+It's makes calling the API with some Go code too easy.

 Bradley Falzon's [ghinstallation](https://github.com/bradleyfalzon/ghinstallation) is an awesome example of providing "authentication as an installation" for https://github.com/google/go-github. ghinstallation leverages the fact that the go-github library's backbone is built with the stdlib `http.Client`.
 That means if we have a `http.Client` that handles authentication internally, it can then be passed to the go-github library for easy use.
 Using these two libraries in tandem we get free authentication/refresh capability and methods for the majority of endpoints in Github's API.

-Internally this works because ghinstallation provides an implementation of the [`http.RoundTripper`](https://golang.org/pkg/net/http/#Transport.RoundTrip) interface, called a `Transport`.
+**This is cool!** Internally ghinstallation provides an implementation of the [`http.RoundTripper`](https://golang.org/pkg/net/http/#Transport.RoundTrip) interface, named a `Transport`.
 I like to think of a `http.RoundTripper` as Go's somewhat equivalent of middleware for the `http.Client`.
 The `RoundTripper` runs the HTTP transaction and returns the response, meaning we can put logic in the `RoundTrip(*Request)` function and it wil execute before a response is obtained.
 Every request sent using the go-github library will use this `Transport` from ghinstallation.
 The `Transport` implements `RoundTrip` by stamping an access token on each request:

 ```go
 type Transport struct {